Kenyas Ruto Orders Evacuations After Deadly Floods - UrduPoint

 "We have therefore been reduced to planning, searching and rescuing at the same time."

-The international community, including the United Nations and African Union commission chief Moussa Faki Mahamat, have sent condolences and vowed solidarity with the affected families.
+Environment Minister Soipan Tuya told a press briefing in Nairobi that the government was stepping up efforts to be better prepared for such events.

-The weather has also left a trail of destruction in neighbouring Tanzania, where at least 155 people have been killed in flooding and landslides.
+"We continue to focus on the need to invest in early warning systems that prepare our population, days, weeks and months ahead of extreme weather events, such as the heavy rainfall we're experiencing."

-Late last year, more than 300 people died in rains and floods in Kenya, Somalia and Ethiopia, just as the region was trying to recover from its worst drought in four decades.
+The international community, including the United Nations and African Union Commission chief Moussa Faki Mahamat, have sent condolences and pledged solidarity with the affected families.

 Recent Stories